TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/examples/current_sense/sdfm_nc_examples.md

 > **Note:** Normal Current trigger mode examples do not support Over Current.

-## Three Channels
+## Nine Channels (Single PRU)

 Only one core, PRU, is used for these examples.
+The single PRU core supports nine channels (channels 0-8) in normal mode (non-snoop, non-load-share).

 1. **Continuous Mode Example**
         - Continuous Normal Current sampling.
-        - Three channels: Channel 0, Channel 1, and Channel 2.
+        - Nine channels: Channel 0 to Channel 8.
         - Each channel has an individual interrupt to Arm® Cortex®-R5F.
         - ICSS PWM trip-based Fast Detect.
 ICSS PWM0 instance is used to generate the PWM trip.
         - ICSS PWM trip-based Over Current detection.
 ICSS PWM0 instance is used to generate the PWM trip.
                 - **Note:** Over Current OSR should be equal to Normal Current OSR.

 2. **Trigger Mode Example**
-        - Three channels: Channel 0, Channel 1, and Channel 2.
+        - Nine channels: Channel 0 to Channel 8.
         - Trigger-based Normal Current sampling synchronized with EPWM.
-        - A common interrupt is used for all three channels.
+        - A common interrupt is used for all nine channels.
         - ICSS PWM trip-based Fast Detect.
 ICSS PWM0 instance is used to generate the PWM trip.

-## Nine Channels
+## Nine Channels (Load-Share Mode)

 The load share mode of PRU-ICSSG is enabled for this example.
 Three cores—RTU-PRU, PRU, and TX-PRU—are used.
+This mode distributes the nine channels across three PRU cores for enhanced performance.

+\note This is different from the single PRU nine-channel mode described above.
+Load-share mode provides additional capabilities and performance benefits by utilizing multiple PRU cores.

 \note Channels 6 to 8 Fast Detect is not mapped with any ICSS PWM trip zone block.
 This is a hardware limitation.
 A software-based solution can be used as described in \ref OC_FD_TRIP.